brunomaga/brunomaga.github.io/_posts/2023-08-18-GPT-lite-DeepSpeed.md

      10: Block, 11: Block, 12: Block, 13: LayerNorm, 14: Linear, 15: <lambda>, loss: CrossEntropyLoss
    ```

+We are using the following library versions: `pytorch==2.01`, with CUDA `11.7` and `deepspeed==0.10.3`.

-**IMPORTANT**: there's an [open bug](https://github.com/microsoft/DeepSpeed/issues/4274) on DeepSpeed related to activation checkpointing combined with pipelining.
+**IMPORTANT**: there's an [open bug](https://github.com/microsoft/DeepSpeed/issues/4274) on DeepSpeed 0.10.3 related to activation checkpointing combined with pipelining.
 I will wait for the fix to be published before showing the final benchmark results.

 [//]: #So for the time being, I'll profile [AlexNet](https://en.wikipedia.org/wiki/AlexNet), a similar network also based on a sequence of blocks.
 The results are the following: